 - Eating a balanced diet consisting mostly of foods which encourage blood sugar balance such as whole grains combined with protein sources such as fish, eggs, meat or pulses.

-- Avoiding known food allergens/intolerances and food additives (see list above) – if you’re not sure, book in for a food intolerance/allergy test.
+- Avoiding known food allergens/intolerances and food additives (see list above) – if you’re not sure, book in for a food intolerance/allergy test at my clinic.

 - Identify any emotional triggers – fear/guilt (see below)